bravetechnologycoop/BraveSensor/README.md

 1. In the Connection Details box:

-    1. In the "Connection parameters" dropdown, select "Connection string"
+    1. In the "Connection parameters" dropdown, select "Connection parameters"

     1. In the "User" dropdown, select the user for your desired deployment environment

     1. In the "Database/Pool" dropdown, select the database name for your desired deployment environment

-    1. Click "Copy" to copy the connection string to your clipboard
+    1. Click "Copy" to copy the connection parameters to your clipboard

-    1. Paste the connection string into the `PG_CONNECTION_STRING` field in your local `ODetect-Backend-Local/.env` file
+    1. Paste the connection string into the appropriate environment variable field in your local `BraveSensor-Server/.env` file

 ## Building a Docker image and pushing to the registry